 Hong Kong Greeters provides customised private tours for visitors to Hong Kong.
 We can tailor our Jewish Heritage itinerary to include other sites that interest you.
 Perhaps you would like to head up the Peak and admire the famously expansive view.
 If shopping is on your agenda, there are plenty of markets to explore, either for souvenirs or to see how locals shop.
 There are many beautiful temples, which would contrast neatly with a synagogue visit.
 Equally, there are lots of unique buildings, statues and other quirks of Hong Kong life, peppering the streets.

-Alternatively, we are able to offer this itinerary in the comfort of a private, air-conditioned, 8-seater vehicle.
-Please visit our private Walking Tours page here or our Car Tours page here for details on pricing.
+We e are able to offer this itinerary in the comfort of a private, air-conditioned, 8-seater vehicle.
+Please select below, and confirm the date of your visit by email to email@example.com.